QLYoo/Portraitmatting/README.md

 ## Introduction

 Portraitmatting is a deep learning-based model designed for portrait matting tasks.
 It is intended for academic use only, and usage for commercial purposes is restricted due to potential copyright concerns with the training data.
+We also evaluate the Swin-Tiny and Swin-Base based networks, which achieve better performance.
+However, we do not plan to release them for now.

+## Usage

+You may check eval_image_folder.py or eval_webcam.py for an example of how to use the model.

 ## Requirements

 - OpenCV
 - PyTorch
 - NumPy
+- Pymatting (for more accurate foreground extraction)

 ## Hardware Requirements